-Possession of marijuana is a common drug offense due to the prevalance of homegrown marijuana in South Florida (for more information, read my blog entry on marijuana grow houses).
+Possession of marijuana is a common drug offense due to the prevalance of homegrown marijuana in Miami-Dade County (for more information, read my blog entry on marijuana grow houses).

 Possession of marijuana may only be a misdemeanor, but the State of Florida does not take drug crimes lightly.
 Aside from the possible jail time, probation time, and fine, the State will suspend your driver's license for 2 years if you are adjudicated guilty (convicted) of this offense.
 This is very important to know because at the bond hearing, the judge will almost always offer you a plea to close out your case immediately.
 If the judge offers you "credit for time served," this is an adjudication.
 Such a plea will suspend your driver's license.